Thinger32 NB-IoT

 • USB Driver for CP2102 (if needed)

-• Install Thinger.io library on your project
+• Install the Thinger.io library on the project

 2. Connect the Board